arungudelli/angularjswiki/content/en/pipes/CustomPipe/index.md

 Why because exponent parameter is required when using power pipe.

-Instead of that we can make exponent parameter optional.
+Instead of that we can make parameter optional.

-To make a parameter optional, we have to assign some default value to the parameter.
+To make a parameter optional in a custom pipe, we have to assign some default value to the parameter.

 In this case we can assign value of exponent parameter to 1, so that if we are not passing any parameter it will returns the same number. i.e., exponent of 1.